wp-plugins/fcchat/readme.txt

 The width of the options panel has been reduced to fit within mobile displays.

 = 3.3.0.7 =
+Added 2 new options:
-Added an option to skip opening the chat room list and proceed directly to the default room.
+skip_roomlist: an option to skip opening the chat room list and proceed directly to the default room.
+default_room_index: index of the default room.

 = 3.3.0.8 =
 The full page chat may now be embedded in an iframe.